alirezasaharkhiz/go-blockchain/README.md

 # go-blockchain
-implemention of blockchain with go
+an implemention of blockchain with go